 Tile prices range from under $1 to well over $50 per square foot, depending on the material, manufacturer and demand.
-For example, slate tiles cost much more than imitation stone.
+For example, slate tiles cost on average much more than imitation stone.
 Selecting tiles with a higher average cost per square foot affects the total cost of a project.
-In addition, handmade tiles and nonuniform tiles can cost more to install because they must be hand-prepped, or "back buttered," by applying mortar to the uneven components of the back of the tile to ensure that it lays flat.
-This process results in a higher labor cost.
+In addition, handmade tiles and nonuniform tiles can cost more to install because they must be hand-prepped, or "back buttered," by applying mortar to the uneven components of the back of the tile to ensure that it lies flat.
+This also adds to labor cost.

-There are many types of ceramic tile, each with its own characteristics, pluses and minuses.
+There are many types of ceramic tile, each with its own characteristics, advantages and disadvantages.

-Ceramic tile.
-What is commonly referred to as "ceramic tile" is usually stoneware, which is a type of ceramics made from gray clay.
-Stoneware ceramics are fired in a kiln at a higher temperature than terra cotta, making it stronger.
+- Ceramic tile.
+What is commonly referred to as "ceramic tile" is usually stoneware, which is a type of ceramic made from gray clay.
+Stoneware ceramics are fired in a kiln at a higher temperature than terra cotta, making them stronger.
 Stoneware tiles are often glazed, which gives the tile a colorful, protective coating.
 Glazed stoneware tiles are usually double-fired in a kiln, making them stronger than unglazed tiles.

-Terra cotta tile.
+- Terra cotta tile.
 Terra cotta is the cheapest and most fragile variety of ceramic tiles.
-It’s the same thing that clay flower pots are made from.
-Terra cotta has an orange-red color and is often laid without glaze, which makes it highly absorbent of stains, water and other spills.
+Commonly used for clay flowerpots, terra cotta is orange-red and is often laid without glaze, which makes it highly absorbent of stains, water and other spills.

-Mexican or "Saltillo" tile.
-This type of tile is made from terra cotta, but sun-dried instead of baked in a kiln.
+- Mexican or "Saltillo" tile.
+This type of tile is made from terra cotta, but is sun-dried instead of baked in a kiln.

 - Porcelain tile.
 Porcelain is the white clay used to make fine china dishes and toilets.
-For the purpose of flooring, a tile has to complete a series of tests and be certified by the Porcelain Tile Certification Agency (PTCA) for its durability and low water absorption rate to be considered "porcelain."
+A tile must be tested for its durability and low water absorption rate by the Porcelain Tile Certification Agency (PTCA) to be certified as "porcelain."
 Certified porcelain tile can cost nearly twice as much as regular ceramic tile.

 Many tiles are made from harder materials than ceramic:

-Cement tile.
-Poured into molds, cement tiles can be customized with coloring agents for a custom look.
+- Cement tile.
+Poured into molds, cement tiles can be customized with coloring agents.

 - Terrazzo tile.
 These Italian tiles are made from a cement base mixed with stone or marble chips to create a textured and varied surface.

-Glass tile.
-Pieces of glass cut into uniform shapes that are bright and translucent.
+- Glass tile.
+Glass tiles are pieces of glass cut into uniform shapes that are bright and translucent.
 Glass tiles are often used as part of a mosaic pattern for backsplashes and wall tiles, but can also be sold as smaller, individual pieces.
 Glass tile is generally not used for flooring.

 - Mosaic tile.
 Mosaic tiles can be made from ceramic, glass or metal tiles, and then mounted on mesh backing for easy installation.

 Not every tile is good for every surface.
-High-traffic tile floors, for example, need strong, durable tiles, while less durable tiles might work for areas with lower traffic such as inside a shower.
-Tile ratings are ranked into one of five classes, with Class V being the most durable and Class I being too fragile for flooring.
+High-traffic floors, for example, need strong, durable tiles, while less durable tiles might work for areas with lower traffic such as inside a shower.
+Tiles are rated in five classes, with Class V being the most durable and Class I too fragile for flooring.
 An experienced tile installer can make recommendations on the best tile product for your application.

-Class III tile.
-Good for residential areas with a normal amount of foot traffic.
-I can also be used for walls and countertops.
+- Class III tile.
+Good for residential areas with a normal amount of foot traffic, it can also be used for walls and countertops.